Q: Is it okay to stay friends with an ex?

 And in order to try make it feel less painful, boy and/or girl suggests: let’s stay friends.

-While it may seem like a noble suggestion, let me be blatantly honest here….I know very FEW (if any) situations in which staying friends with an ex proved to be beneficial.
+While it may seem like a noble suggestion, let me be blatantly honest here….I know very FEW (if any) situations in which staying friends with an ex boyfriend or girlfriend proved to be beneficial.

 In fact, most of the time, it’s the exact opposite: risky.
-Usually, one of two things tends to happen when an ex boyfriend/girlfriend try to “stay friends”.
+Usually, one of two things tends to happen when an ex boyfriend or girlfriend try to “stay friends”.

 Texting, talking, and getting together end up keeping you feeling emotionally stuck (and sometimes even intensifying your feelings) rather than allowing you the distance you need to move on.
-And in some cases, staying friends with an “ex” ends up leading your relationship back down the path of physical intimacy….so you end up being “friends with benefits” rather than giving your heart, mind, and body a chance at true healing and closure.
+And in some cases, staying friends with your “ex” ends up leading your relationship back down the path of physical intimacy.
+Then you end up being “friends with benefits” – moving yourself away from healing rather than giving your heart, mind, and body a chance at true healing and closure.

 Looking back, I really believe now that God was waiting for me to open my hands in surrender before He was ready to place someone new in my life.